 Aristotle's teleological framework for understanding human nature is probably foreign to most modern students of human behavior.
 But with a little bit of translation, his ideas can be related to modern conceptions.
-In this chapter, we will try to do the translation, specifically in relation to human motivation.
-Partly in response to the instrumentalist assumptions of learning theory, it has become a commonplace to distinguish between "intrinsic" and "extrinsic" motivation.
-Extrinsically motivated activity is directed to some other end.
-It is a means to that end.
+In this chapter, we will try to do the translating, specifically in relation to motivation.
+Partly in response to the instrumentalist assumptions of learning theory, it has become commonplace to distinguish between "intrinsic" and "extrinsic" motivation.
+Extrinsically motivated activity is directed to some other end - it is a means to that end.
 It is instrumental, like the rat's lever press.
-Intrinsically motivated activity is an end in itself.
-Extrinsically motivated behavior is work; intrinsically motivated behavior is play.
-Extrinsically motivated behavior is all about achieving some instrumental goal; intrinsically motivated behavior is the goal (see Deci, 1975; Deci & Ryan, 1985; Lepper, Greene, & Nisbett, 1973; Pink, 2011).
+Intrinsically motivated activity is play.
+Extrinsically motivated activity is work; intrinsically motivated activity is play.
+Extrinsically motivated activity is all about achieving some instrumental goal; intrinsically motivated activity is the goal (see Deci, 1975; Deci & Ryan, 1985; Lepper et al., 1973; Pink, 2011; see Hidi, 2016, for a recent review of the literature).

-We believe that while the above distinction between intrinsic and extrinsic motivation offers a much richer view of human motivation than the purely instrumental view that it replaced, it fails to capture important distinctions that should be made between various types of relations between motives, actions, and consequences.
-In this chapter, we will try to make some of these distinctions and to clarify what the terms "intrinsic" and "extrinsic" ought to mean.
+We believe that while the above distinction between intrinsic and extrinsic motivation offers a much richer view of human motivation than the purely instrumental view that it replaces, it fails to capture important distinctions that should be made between various types of relations among motives, actions, and consequences.
+In this chapter, we will try to make some of these distinctions and clarify what the terms "intrinsic" and "extrinsic" ought to mean.
+In particular, we present a view intended to enrich the concept of intrinsic motivation by suggesting that "intrinsically motivated" behavior frequently has goals aside from the pleasure of engaging in the behavior.
+The consequences of intrinsically motivated behavior often matter; it is just that the consequences that matter have a special relation to the behavior that produces them.
+And because the use of the terms "intrinsic" and "extrinsic" is already rather fraught, we will introduce a slightly different terminological distinction in order to describe a fuller conceptualization of the nature of human motivation.